 We and our parent companies may not have the ability to raise the funds necessary to fulfill our obligations under our and our parent companies' notes and our credit facilities following a change of control.
 Under the indentures governing our and our parent companies' notes, upon the occurrence of specified change of control events, the applicable note issuer is required to offer to repurchase all of its outstanding notes.
 However, we and our parent companies may not have sufficient funds at the time of the change of control event to make the required repurchase of the applicable notes, and all of the notes issuers are limited in their ability to make distributions or other payments to their respective parent company to fund any required repurchase.
 In addition, a change of control under our credit facilities would result in a default under those credit facilities.
-Because such credit facilities and our subsidiary's notes are obligations of our subsidiary, the credit facilities and our subsidiary's notes would have to be repaid by our subsidiary before their assets could be available to us or our parent companies to repurchase our and our parent companies' notes.
+Our credit facilities and our notes would have to be repaid before our assets could be available to our parent companies to repurchase our parent companies' notes.
 Any failure to make or complete a change of control offer would place the applicable issuer or borrower in default under its notes.
-The failure of our subsidiaries to make a change of control offer or repay the amounts accelerated under their notes and credit facilities would place them in default.
+Our failure to make a change of control offer or repay the amounts accelerated under our notes and credit facilities would place us in default.